zaphosting/docs/en/vserver_linux_java.md

 ---
 id: vserver_linux_java
-title: VPS: Install Java on Server
+title: VPS Install Java on Server
 description: Information on how to install Java on your VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Install Java